 Of course, by 1933 Americans could once again enjoy their favorite beverages without legal complications, and you can too.
-Given that the significant dates surrounding this drink landed in the month of January, I thought it fitting to feature this as the Drink Of The Week.
-Here’s the recipe I use to make this cocktail:
+Given that the significant dates surrounding this drink landed in the month of January, we thought it fitting to feature this as the Drink Of The Week.
+Here’s the recipe we use to make this cocktail:

 1.5 oz rye whiskey

 Add all ingredients to a shaker, add lots of ice and shake thoroughly to chill.
 Strain into a cocktail glass and garnish with a lemon twist.

 Many published recipes call for Canadian Whisky which is fine, but what a lot of people don’t realize is that blended whiskies sometimes contain only a small percentage of actual full-flavored, aged distillate with the vast majority of the alcohol coming from neutral grain spirits.
 In other words, blends are akin to taking a small amount of real whiskey and combining it with vodka!
 It’s smooth, or you could say devoid of whiskey-flavor-goodness!
 That’s not to say that all blends are made this way.
 There are fantastic Scotch whiskies for example that are blended to bring different malts together in order to create a specific flavor profile.
 These days it’s getting easier to find good, solid rye whiskey, but you could also use bourbon if that’s what you have.
 We used Rittenhouse which is very reasonable and we didn’t even use the strong stuff.